Adagio and Allegro for Horn and Piano

-Adagio and Allegro, Op.
-70, is a chamber music piece in A-flat major for piano and horn (optionally cello, double bass, viola or violin) by Robert Schumann.
-It was written in February 1849.
+The Adagio and Allegro (Adagio und Allegro) in A♭ major, Op.
+70, is a chamber work for piano and horn (optionally cello, double bass, viola or violin) by Robert Schumann, written in February 1849.
 Schumann planned alternative editions before it was printed in which the horn or cello or violin could be replaced.
 The title was initially intended to be "Romance and Allegro".
 Schumann then decided on "Adagio and Allegro".

 Shortly after this work was completed, Clara Schumann commented that it was "just the sort of piece that I like, brilliant, fresh and passionate."

 Recordings

-CD recordings on period instruments include: